-Nutritional therapist and medical aesthetician Robyn Mason tells us how to ease the pain of eczema.
+Nutritional therapist and medical aesthetician Robyn Mason tells us how to ease the pain of eczema and Reduce Eczema.

 Symptoms of eczema range in severity from a tiny patch of slightly itchy skin, through to weeping, bleeding swathes of skin that causes terrible problems for those who suffer from it.
 It is better understood these days that the two main mechanisms behind eczema are:

 - A malfunction of the immune system causes part if it to be over-reactive.
 This part of the immune system then produces excessive amounts of a specific protein in response to common things, such as pollen or dust-mites, or certain foods.
 This reaction triggers the release of inflammatory chemicals in the body, and in the skin these cause the swelling, redness and itching and all the other symptoms of eczema.